 The project is reviewed by the appropriate Sales Application Engineer to confirm the project requirements, determine the solder chemistry classification, and verify if a solder stencil is in stock or needs to be ordered.
-Repeat projects will have a previously created process sheet in the Hot Gas Rework System database.
-A copy should be printed out and included with the job Traveler.
+Repeat projects will have a previously created process sheet in the Customer Process Specification database.
+A copy is printed and included with the job Traveler.

 New projects require a thermal profile for the circuit board.
 See the process step listed below and procedure 9.2.1.
-For profile development we request a scrap circuit board assembly and an extra component whenever possible.
+For profile development, we request a scrap circuit board assembly and extra components whenever possible.

 Upon completion of the Sales Order, it is sent via email to the customer contact for confirmation of the process outlined and the charges listed.
 The schedule is confirmed, and the customer products and materials are transferred to the BGA rework area.